 The Lakes Region Group

-The Lakes Region Group monthly meeting will be on Saturday, February 12 at 10am-12 at the Meredith Community Center,1 Circle Dr, Meredith, NH.
+The Lakes Region Group Monthly meeting will be on Saturday, April 9th at 10am-12 at the Meredith Community Center, 1 Circle Dr, Meredith, NH.
 We meet the second Saturday of each month at the community center.
-We welcome WCA members and non-members to attend our meeting and we do enjoy a good show and tell, techniques, art books and anything related to art!
-If you would like to join or know of someone who might be interested please contact Anne McMillan at firstname.lastname@example.org for more information.
+We welcome WCA members and non-members to attend our meeting and we do enjoy a good show and tell, techniques, art books and anything related to art that the group will enjoy!
+If you would like to join or know of someone who might be interested please contact Anne McMillan at email@example.com for more information.

 Artist's Meeting Point (AMP)